 To answer this question Simpson and David Le Couteur, at the University of Sidney, assigned 858 mice to one of 25 diets with different mixes of protein, carbohydrates, fats, and fiber.
 The lucky participant mice were allowed to eat ad libitum, or “all you can eat” in English.
 And the highlights of the results:

 - Food intake is regulated primarily by dietary protein and carbohydrate

 - Low-protein, high-carbohydrate diets are associated with the longest lifespans

 - Energy reduction from high-protein diets or dietary dilution (with fiber) does not extend life

 - Diet influences hepatic mTOR via branched-chain amino acids and glucose

 Of course, mice are not human, and their metabolism differs from ours.
 Also, this experiment was done on one strain of mice.
 There are known metabolic differences among the different strains.
 Yet…

-The finding that limiting protein intake also reduces the levels of a cellular protein called mTOR (mammalian Target of Rapamycin) is intriguing: lower mTOR in known to extend life in mice.
+The finding that limiting protein intake also reduces the levels of a cellular protein called mTOR (mammalian Target of Rapamycin) is intriguing: Lower mTOR is known to extend life in mice.
 We have written about this protein’s centrality in cell metabolism and its amazing history in the past.
-This is not just an “academic curiosity”.
+This is not just an “academic curiosity.”
 Several chemotherapeutic agents in the treatment of several cancers are mTOR inhibitors.
 Also, phenformin, a major anti-diabetes drug, is an mTOR inhibitor.

 To close the loop of the IGF-1 finding of Longo et al and the mTOR findings of Stephenson and his coworkers, we now know that elevated IGF-1 causes elevation of mTOR.
 And that elevated protein diet causes elevation in IGF-1 and mTOR levels.